Also appears as:

 On the 20th Apr 1931 Columbia International Ltd. (Columbia Graphophone Co.
 Ltd.) was merged with The Gramophone Co.
 Ltd. to form parent holding company Electric & Musical Industries Ltd. (EMI) with Sterling as MD.
-As part of this merger agreement Columbia International Ltd. was required to divest itself of its American operations, Columbia Phonograph Company, Inc., was subsequently transferred to Grigsby-Grunow Company in late 1931.
-In 1934 Grigsby-Grunow (then in liquidation) auctioned its interests in Columbia Phonograph Company, Inc. which was acquired by Sarco Enterprises, Inc and subsequently transferred to American Record Corporation.
-In 1938 American Record Corp is acquired by Columbia Broadcasting System, Inc. (CBS).
-In 1940 the assets of Columbia Phonograph Company, Inc are transferred to American Record Corp, which is then renamed Columbia Recording Corporation, later to become known as Columbia Records, Inc. in 1954.
+As part of this merger agreement Columbia International Ltd. was required to divest itself of its American operations.
+Columbia Phonograph Company, Inc. was subsequently transferred to Grigsby-Grunow Company in late 1931.
+In 1934 Grigsby-Grunow (then in liquidation) auctioned its interests in Columbia Phonograph Company, Inc., which was acquired by Sarco Enterprises, Inc. and subsequently transferred to American Record Corporation.
+In 1938 American Record Corp. was acquired by Columbia Broadcasting System, Inc. (CBS).
+In 1940 the assets of Columbia Phonograph Company, Inc. were transferred to American Record Corp, which was then renamed Columbia Recording Corporation, to become known as Columbia Records, Inc. in 1954.

-Following the 1931 merger, Austrailian subsidiary Columbia Graphophone (Aust.)
+Following the 1931 merger, Australian subsidiary Columbia Graphophone (Aust.)
 Pty.
-Ltd. (which had been established in 1925) is brought together with - Parlophone Co.
+Ltd. (which had been established in 1925) was brought together with - Parlophone Co.
 Ltd. & The Gramophone Co.
-Ltd. (2) , with record production being centralised at its Homebush facilities.
+Ltd. (2), with record production being centralised at its Homebush facilities.
 In 1948 E.M.I.
 (Australia) Pty.
-Limited is formed to takeover the operations of these 3 independent branches.
+Limited was formed to take over the operations of these 3 independent branches.

-In 1936 French subsidiary Compagnie Générale des Machines Palantes Pathé Fréres (which was aquired in 1928) is merged with Cie Française Du Gramophone to form Les Industries Musicales Et Electriques Pathé Marconi
+In 1936 French subsidiary Compagnie Générale des Machines Palantes Pathé Fréres (which was aquired in 1928) was merged with Cie Française Du Gramophone to form Les Industries Musicales Et Electriques Pathé Marconi.

-Since 1922 there had been agreements in place between C.G.C.L and the various US companies which took over the rights to the US Columbia mark, this included interchange of matrices, and agreements not to sell in each others territory to eliminate competition.
-In 1952 these agreements are terminated.
-Since C.G.C.L. could not use the Columbia mark to represent its products in the US, parent company subsequently establishes Electric & Musical Industries (U.S.) Ltd. in 1953, as an outlet for UK & European "Columbia" repertoire using T.G.C.L "recording Angel" trademark Angel Records.
-(The rights to this trademark however remained the intellectual property of The Gramophone Co.
-Ltd.)
+Since 1922 there had been agreements in place between C.G.C.L. and the various US companies which took over the rights to the US Columbia mark.
+This included interchange of matrices and agreements not to sell in each other's territory to eliminate competition.
+In 1952 these agreements were terminated.
+Since C.G.C.L. could not use the Columbia mark to represent its products in the US, the parent company subsequently, in 1953, established Electric & Musical Industries (U.S.) Ltd. as an outlet for UK & European "Columbia" repertoire using T.G.C.L. "recording Angel" trademark Angel Records (The rights to this trademark, however, remained the intellectual property of The Gramophone Co.
+Ltd.).

-In June 1965 Columbia Graphophone Company Ltd. The Parlophone Co.
-Ltd. and E.M.I.
-Records Limited are subsequently merged into The Gramophone Co.
-Ltd. (with the rights to the various imprints and back catalogues passing to this company, which included Columbia, Parlophone, Odeon, Regal etc. In 1973 The Gramophone Co.
-Ltd. is renamed EMI Records Ltd., who in 1990 would sell the "Columbia" trademark rights to Sony Music Entertainment Inc.
+In June 1965 Columbia Graphophone Company Ltd., The Parlophone Co.
+Ltd. ,and E.M.I.
+Records Limited were merged into The Gramophone Co.
+Ltd. (with the rights to the various imprints and back catalogues passing to this company, which included Columbia, Parlophone, Odeon, Regal, etc.) In 1973 The Gramophone Co.
+Ltd. was renamed EMI Records Ltd.; in 1990 this company would sell the "Columbia" trademark rights to Sony Music Entertainment Inc..